-Prof. Katrina Butterworth from Patan Academy of Health Sciences (PAHS), Nepal emphasised the need to include family medicine as part of the UG curriculum.
+Prof. Katrina Butterworth from Nick Simons Institute, emphasised the need to include family medicine as part of the UG curriculum.
 Prof. Butterworth stressed that this is so because it provides all students with generalist physician skills and will also influence more students to take up family medicine as a career choice.
 The Nepali experience with introduction of GP in a few medical colleges has been explained and also its relevance in the Indian scenario, as majority of the Indian population are rural or the urban poor whose most needs can be catered to by the family physician.
 It is suggested that the UG family medicine curriculum must be based on needs assessment and good rural physicians who will serve as role models must be roped in to serve as faculty.